 HB2025 – Prohibiting certain sex offenders from loitering within 1,000 feet of a school or child care facility (effective May 26, 2015): This Act does just as the title states: prohibits sex offenders on extended supervision from loitering within one thousand feet of a school or child care facility.

 HB2274 – Authorizing the Commissioner of Corrections to enter into Mutual Aid Agreements (effective May 21, 2015): This Act gives the Commissioner of Corrections, with the consent of the Secretary of DMAPS, the authority to enter into and sign Mutual Aid Agreements with other entities.

 HB2606 – Clarifying the potential sentence for disorderly conduct (Effective June 9, 2015): This Act clarifies that a person convicted of disorderly conduct, a misdemeanor, may be confined in jail instead of the DOC for twenty-four hours, or fined not more than $100.

-Assistant Commissioner, Paul Simmons
+Acting Deputy Commissioner, Paul Simmons

 Chief of Staff, Brad Douglas

 Brad Douglas started with the WVDOC in February 2000 as a Data Analyst.
 In that function he assisted with the establishment and development of the WVDOC’s Office of Research & Planning.
 In 2002, Brad was promoted to Criminal Justice Specialist 2.
 Later, in December 2003 after the retirement of the Director of Research & Planning, Brad was promoted to that position and served as such until 2011.
 In 2011, Commissioner Rubenstein merged the Information Technology and Research & Planning units into the Office of Research & Technology with Brad in the Director’s position.
 In July 2015, Brad was selected to take on the Chief of Staff role and currently holds that position.